Florida seen as 'region of interest' in package bomb probe, sources say

 Former Vice President Joe Biden was the latest apparent target, with the FBI confirming two suspicious packages similar to the ones that triggered the original security scare were addressed to him in Delaware, along with one to actor Robert De Niro.

 Other prominent Democratic figures including former President Barack Obama, former Secretary of State Hillary Clinton, liberal billionaire George Soros and Rep. Maxine Waters, D-Calif., all received similar packages.
-Another package was apparently sent to former Attorney General Eric Holder with the wrong address and then sent back to the return address, which was a Florida office for Rep. Debbie Wasserman Schultz, D-Fla.
+Another package apparently was sent to former Attorney General Eric Holder with the wrong address and then sent back to the return address, which was a Florida office for Rep. Debbie Wasserman Schultz, D-Fla.

-Brennan's package was sent to him via the CNN headquarters in New York, despite being an analyst for NBC.
+Brennan's package was sent to him via the CNN headquarters in New York City, although he's an analyst for NBC.

+President Trump responded to news of the devices Wednesday, saying: “The safety of the American people is my highest and absolute priority.”
+He continued, “The full weight of government is being deployed to conduct this investigation and bring those responsible for these despicable acts to justice.”